the-james-burton/the-turbine/README.md

 * **elasticsearch** Using the spring-data-elasticsearch client.
 Elasticsearch is used as primary persistence in this project.
 There is no traditional RDBMS.
 Historic data can be fetched from elasticsearch for back-populating stock history if needed.
 Although my *atacama* client project communicates directly with elasticsearch, spring provides a very easy way to write a REST API to do similar if I need to.
 * **rabbitMQ** As the AMQP backbone of the project, RabbitMQ is the interconnect between the *furnace* and the *condenser* and my *atacama* client (through the magic of the webstomp plugin).

+## What new-ish things have been done?

+* **replace spring-data-elasticsearch** I was using spring data elasticsearch.
+However, the rate of change of elasticsearch seems very high, so I took control back and just used the ES Java client directly.
+Robust testing was put in place to provide solid foundations for future dev.
+* **spring-security** the entire rest API is now secured with spring-security.
+This gives me HTTP basic authentication, which I have wrapped in HTTPS with a self-signed certificate.

 ## What is already done?

 * **multi-module separation** There is reasonable separation of functionality into different modules.
 This will continue and be strengthened as I continue developing.